ris-work/sqlitefs_temporal/README.md

 ### Mount a filesystem

 ```
-$ sqlite-fs <mount_point> [<db_path>]
+$ sqlite-temporal-fs <mount_point> [<db_path>]
 ```

-If a database file doesn't exist, sqlite-fs create db file and tables.
+If a database file doesn't exist, sqlite-temporal-fs create db file and tables.

-If a database file name isn't specified, sqlite-fs use in-memory-db instead of a file.
+If a database file name isn't specified, sqlite-temporal-fs use in-memory-db instead of a file.
 All data will be deleted when the filesystem is closed.

 ### Unmount a filesystem